wmkouw/flda/README.md

-# Domain adaptation - feature level
+# Domain adaptation: feature-level domain adaptation

 This repository contains experiments and MATLAB code accompanying the paper: